 Types of Oncologists Who Treat Tumors

-Cancer and tumor care are often handled by a team of doctors rather than a single doctor.
-Depending on your condition, you may work with different types of tumor specialists, each focusing on a specific aspect of diagnosis or treatment.
-While all are broadly called oncologist doctors, their specialties vary based on the type of cancer or treatment involved.
+Cancer and tumor treatment usually involve a team of doctors, not just one.
+Depending on your diagnosis, you may meet several types of tumor specialists, each focusing on a different part of your care.
+While all are broadly referred to as oncologists, their expertise varies based on the type of cancer, organ involved, and treatment method.

 1. Medical Oncologist

-A medical oncologist is often your primary point of contact during cancer care.
-They specialize in treating cancer using medications such as chemotherapy, immunotherapy, hormone therapy, and targeted drugs.
-Most medical oncologists are also trained in hematology, which involves treating blood cancers like leukemia or lymphoma.
+A medical oncologist often serves as the primary doctor overseeing your overall cancer treatment.
+They use medications such as chemotherapy, immunotherapy, hormone therapy, and targeted drugs to destroy cancer cells or control their growth.
+Many medical oncologists are also trained in hematology, allowing them to treat blood cancers like leukemia, lymphoma, and myeloma.

 2. Surgical Oncologist